Posted on January 29, 2014 in Teen Mental Health

 - Exercise also helps to improve mood, with the added benefit of aiding sleep.

 - Avoiding drugs and alcohol seems obvious, but these substances affect mood in a negative way over time and should be avoided at all costs.
+If there is ongoing substance use, treatment should be sought right away.

 Struggling with drug or alcohol addiction?